Philips Cryogenic Stirling Cycle Machine.

 From popularity in some niche markets during the 19th century Stirling cycle engines lost out in the rise of the internal combustion engine during the early 20th.

-In the late 1930's, Phillips (Netherlands) were on the lookout for a small, quiet, economical generator to run vacuum tube radios at off-grid locations.
+In the late 1930's, Philips (Netherlands) were on the lookout for a small, quiet, economical generator to run vacuum tube radios at off-grid locations.

 They considered many options; internal combustion engines, steam engines, thermo-couple chimneys and others but eventually chose Stirling cycle engines because their analysis indicated that with rigorous scientific design and the use of new materials capable of operating at high temperatures, they could best serve the requirements.